magento/merchdocs/src/recommendations/overview.md

 ## Privacy

 Data collection for the purposes of Product recommendations does not include any personally identifiable information (PII).
 Additionally, all user identifiers like cookie IDs and IP addresses are strictly anonymized.
-[Learn more](https://www.adobe.com/privacy/policy.html).
+To learn more, see the [Adobe Privacy Policy](https://www.adobe.com/privacy/policy.html).

 ## Product recommendations versus product relationships